vugn/vugn/README.md

 ## :star_and_crescent: Ayah of the Day

 <!-- AYAHADAY:START -->
-<sub>_The Romans_</sub><br>
+<sub>_The Cow_</sub><br>
-**Surah Ar-Rum** (30: 48)
+**Surah Al-Baqarah** (2: 254)

-> It is Allah Who sends the winds, which then stir up ˹vapour, forming˺ clouds, which He then spreads out in the sky or piles up into masses as He wills, from which you see rain come forth.
-Then as soon as He causes it to fall on whoever He wills of His servants, they rejoice,
+> O believers!
+Donate from what We have provided for you before the arrival of a Day when there will be no bargaining, friendship, or intercession.
+Those who disbelieve are ˹truly˺ the wrongdoers.

-— Rabi' al-Awwal 6, 1447H
+— Rabi' al-Awwal 7, 1447H
 <!-- AYAHADAY:END -->

 <br/>